Kaybhee/hotel-App-management/README.md

 Go to https://hotel-app-management.onrender.com/api-docs

 2. **Register a User:**<br>
-Use `/auth/create-user` and check your email for OTP.
+Use `/auth/create-user` and check your email for link.

 3. **Verify Account:**<br>
-Use `/auth/verify-user-registration` with your email and OTP.
+The `/auth/verify-email` sends a verification link to your email.

 4. **Login:**<br>
 Use `/auth/login` to get your JWT token.